 In the past years, machine learning has started to help understand the molecular biology of single cells.
 Within this context, we develop methods that target specific biological questions, hence originate from many different areas of machine learning: topological data analysis [P25, see below], manifold learning [P19], causal inference [T20] or deep learning [P20, see below].
 To provide these for practical use, we develop highly-performant software [P23, see below].
 With F. J. Theis.

 Scanpy [P23, code] is a scalable toolkit for analyzing single-cell gene expression data.
-It includes preprocessing, visualization, clustering, pseudotime and trajectory inference, differential expression testing and simulation of gene regulatory networks.
+It includes preprocessing, visualization, clustering, pseudotime and trajectory inference and differential expression testing.
 It is currently (December 2017) the only package that can tackle the recently exploding dataset sizes without subsampling, scaling to more than one million cells.

-Partition-based graph abstraction (PAGA) is a method that reconciles the computational analysis strategies of clustering and trajectory inference by explaining variation among observations using both discrete and continuous latent variables [P26, code].
-This enables to generate cellular maps of differentiation manifolds with complex topologies - efficiently and robustly across different datasets.
+Partition-based graph abstraction (PAGA) reconciles clustering with manifold learning by explaining variation among observations using both discrete and continuous latent variables [P26, code].
+PAGA generates coarse-grained maps of manifolds with complex topologies - efficiently and robustly across different datasets.

 Tensor Trains (MPS, DMRG) rank, with quantum Monte Carlo and the Numerical Renormalization Group, among the most popular numerical approaches for tackling the exponential computational complexity of models of strongly correlated materials.
 Being a topic in applied Mathematics since a few years, they have recently appeared within Machine Learning.
 I developed a way to use Tensor Trains within Dynamical Mean-Field Theory to improve our ability of simulating strongly correlated materials [O6,P12-P18].
 With U. Schollwöck.